Soumyadeep-4704/OpenSourceMate/README.md

-# OpenSourceMate
+# OpenSourceMate 🤝 -->

-[OpenSourceMate](https://open-source-mate.vercel.app/) is a modern, developer-friendly dashboard designed to streamline your open-source workflow.
-It connects directly to your GitHub account to visualize your assigned issues, track your contribution activity, and manage your tasks efficiently.
+### Your AI-powered companion for navigating the open-source world.

+[OpenSourceMate](https://open-source-mate.vercel.app) is a modern web application designed to help developers discover relevant open-source issues, track trending repositories, and find projects that match their skills and network.
+It combines a sleek Next.js frontend with a powerful Python (FastAPI) backend to deliver intelligent recommendations.

 ## 🎥 Demo